all-rit/ALL/client/Setup.md

 These are the instructions on how to install and properlly setup the new precommit tools that are used within the project.

+First you need to cd into the ALL directory and run npm install.
+This will setup the infrastructure needed to run the pre-commit runner and install eslint.

+        npm install

+to test that this worked try making a commit.
+This will fail but intentionally

+## Client Configuration

 1. First you are gonna have to run a clean install of node modules with the `--legacy-peer-deps`

         npm ci --legacy-peer-deps